Nebular spectra from Type Ia supernova explosion models compared to JWST observations of SN 2021aefx: Predicted spectra for different rays of a 3D model

 \section{Predicted spectra for different rays of a 3D model}

-One fundamental issue with spherical averaging of multi-dimensional explosion models is the microscopic mixing that results in otherwise chemically-segregated zones at a given radius but different ejecta-centred directions (see, e.g., \citealt{Dessart/Hillier:2020} in the context of core-collapse SNe).
-In \sneia\ with significant ejecta asymmetries, with WD-WD merger/collision models being an extreme case, such mixing can alter the composition in the \cofs-rich zones at nebular epochs, where local energy deposition by positrons largely governs the plasma emissivity.
-We attempt to qualitatively evaluate the impact of such asymmetries on our 1D modelling approach by considering different directions in the original 3D version of the DDT model (I.~Seitenzahl, priv. comm.).
-Specifically we consider the three orthogonal axes of their cartesian grid $(\hat{\mathbf{x}}, \hat{\mathbf{y}}, \hat{\mathbf{z}})$ in both positive and negative directions, resulting in six distinct radial profiles.
-The density was rescaled in each case to match the total mass of the original 3D model (1.4\,\msun).
-The resulting \nifs\ mass is in the range 0.50--0.70\,\msun, corresponding to a $\pm 0.1$\,\msun\ difference compared to the original 3D model (in which $M(\nifs)\approx0.60$\,\msun; \citealt{Seitenzahl/etal:2013}).
+One fundamental issue with spherical averaging of multi-dimensional explosion models is the microscopic mixing that results in otherwise chemically-segregated zones at a given radius but different ejecta-centred directions (see e.g. \citealt{Dessart/Hillier:2020} in the context of core-collapse SNe).
+In \sneia\ with significant ejecta asymmetries, with WD-WD mergers and collisions being extreme cases, such mixing can alter the composition in the \cofs-rich zones at nebular epochs, where local energy deposition by positrons largely governs the plasma emissivity.
+We attempted to qualitatively evaluate the impact of such asymmetries on our 1D modelling approach by considering different directions in the original 3D version of the DDT model (model N100 in \citealt{Seitenzahl/etal:2013}; I.~Seitenzahl, priv. comm.).
+Specifically we considered the three orthogonal axes of their Cartesian grid $(\hat{\mathbf{x}}, \hat{\mathbf{y}}, \hat{\mathbf{z}})$ in both positive and negative directions, resulting in six distinct radial profiles.